How to cite this paper

 statements.
 These imported documents are the required libraries on which the SAR schemas

 are built, and act somewhat as an SDK.
-As long as the XSD imported schemas can be found
+As long as the XSD imported schemas can be

 using the specified absolute or relative URLs, XSDGuide can readily manage such an

-Once the schemas are read, two additional inputs are needed: The user is prompted to
+Once the schemas are read, two additional inputs are needed: The user is prompted

 specify which one of the schemas contain the root element, and what this element is

 within the file.
-XSDGuide uses the schemas provided to build three components (middle of
+XSDGuide uses the schemas provided to build three components (middle